 Having to deal with counter offers is one of the most difficult challenges facing successful companies looking to grow and attract great talent.

 Great employees are hard to find, highly sought after and almost always gainfully employed.
-No employer wants to lose people like this without a fight, so when an employer learns that one of the their best employees is intending to resign, in all probability there is going to be a strong effort to prevent them from going (although this is not always the case: To Counter Offer or Not to Counter Offer?).
+No employer wants to lose people like this without a fight, so when an employer learns that one of the their best employees is intending to resign, in all probability there is going to be a strong effort to prevent them from going.

 In our business, which is based entirely on finding elite level sales people, counter offers arise regularly.
 Over the years, however, we have developed useful ways of mitigating their impact on our ability to recruit the people our customers need to hire.
 Some of these tactics can be used in isolation, or combined to increase the chances of landing the desired candidate: